tdgoodrich/fss16tdg/code/2/README.md

             col.add(item)
 ```

-I first pop off the CSV's header to keep track of the column names for prettier output, then use the first data row to construct the appropriate ``Num`` or ``Sym`` object with ``Table.construct_column(item)``.
+I first pop off the CSV's header to keep track of the column names for prettier output, then use the first data row to construct the appropriate ``Num`` or ``Sym`` objects with ``Table.construct_column(item)``.
 The rest of the data is then read into the rows and statistics are tracked per column.

 At the end, I run a ``print_statistics`` method that iterates through the columns and prints their names and statistics: